 My time in the DTS master’s program was as much of a “step up” educationally as had been my time at Moody.
 I sharpened (read: relearned) my Greek, and took Hebrew for the first time.
 I completed an internship in the outreach department at our church, as well as an academic internship with one of our professors, Daniel B. Wallace.
 This latter internship ended up being a very influential experience, since it was in part due to Dr. Wallace’s influence that I decided to stick around and pursue a PhD.
 Because of my longtime interest in writing, I took two creative writing classes, and ended up being invited to be the editor of the DTS student newspaper, a position I held for three years.

-My time in the PhD program has been as much of a step forward as was Moody, and then DTS in turn.
-In the PhD program we focus on backgrounds and NT theology a lot, and my horizons were both broadened and sharpened.
-One of the most unique experiences during these years was the opportunity in 2015 to travel with The Center for the Study of New Testament Manuscripts on an expedition to Athens, Greece.
-CSNTM obtained a contract to digitize all the Greek New Testament manucripts in the National Library of Athens, and I was part of this team for a memorable three week trip.
+My time in the PhD program wass as much of a step forward as was Moody, and then DTS in turn.
+In the PhD program we focussed on backgrounds and NT theology a lot, and my horizons were both broadened and sharpened.
+One of the most unique experiences during these years was the opportunity in 2015 and 2016 to travel with The Center for the Study of New Testament Manuscripts on expeditions to Athens, Greece.
+CSNTM obtained a contract to digitize all the Greek New Testament manuscripts in the National Library of Athens, and I was part of this team for two memorable three week trips.

 Because of my interest in writing a book on Paul’s undisputed letters as a key witness to early Christianity, I decided to write my dissertation within the long-running debate over continuity and discontinuity between Jesus and Paul.
 Many skeptics will argue that Paul was not a faithful disciple of Jesus, but rather that he corrupted the message of Jesus and stood at odds in many respects with Jesus and his earliest Jewish followers.
 I do not agree with this assessment, of course, and my dissertation looks at the place of miracles in the ministries of Jesus and Paul as one overlooked point of similarity.
 The official title of my dissertation is: “Signs of Continuity: The Sign Function of Miracles in the Ministries of Jesus and Paul as Evidence of Shared Convictions.”
 I have completed my first draft, and am awaiting feedback in preparation for oral defense.